2012 Survival Guide: A practical planner for the worst case scenario

 The Cross at Hendaye and its strange imagery.

-In the History Channel documentary Nostradamus 2012, authors Vincent Bridges and Jay Weidner interpret the strange symbols on the stone.
-The two men researched the cross and shared what they found out in their book Monument to the End of Time.
-For example, the star (see above right) represents the Milky Way Galaxy, Bridges and Weidner suspect, while the unhappy face in the circle is the Sun.
-The oval that's divided into four sections is a reference to the Precession of Equinoxes.
+In the History Channel documentary Nostradamus 2012, authors Vincent Bridges and Jay Weidner make a gallant attempt to interpret the strange symbols on the stone.
+(See the photo above.)
+As they explain in their book Monument to the End of Time, the star represents the Milky Way Galaxy, while the unhappy face is the Sun.
+And the oval that's divided into four sections is a reference to the Precession of Equinoxes.

-Moreover, each quarter cycle signifies a world age - Golden, Silver, Copper/Bronze and Iron.
+Moreover, the two men suggest that each quarter cycle featured there signifies a world age - Golden, Silver, Copper/Bronze and Iron.
 In a 2004 interview, Weidner said of the 2012 doomsday prediction, "Fulcanelli clearly tells us that this catastrophe will not only herald the end of the Iron Age but will also be of a celestial nature.
 Indeed the angry sun face on the Cross indicates that this disaster has something to do with the sun."
-For more on precession, see Ancient Method for Caclulating Cataclysms.
+For more on the concept of precession, see Ancient Method for Caclulating Cataclysms.

-As luck would have it, the psychic Nostradamus grew up several blocks across town from the Cross of Hendaye.
-In the 16th century, he predicted that in five hundred years the full impact of his own prophecies would be realized.
-Among the hundreds he penned in his famous book of quatrains in the 1550's are these:
+As luck would have it, the psychic Nostradamus grew up several blocks from the Cross of Hendaye.
+In the 16th century, this legendary figure predicted that in five hundred years, the full impact of his own prophecies would be realized.
+And so here we are, right on schedule, talking about them.
+Among the hundreds he penned in his famous book of quatrains:

 "In the month of October, a massive movement of the globe, such that there will be those who will think that the planet has lost its gravity, being plunged into the abyss of darkness...There will be omens in the spring, and extraordinary changes thereafter, reversals of nations and mighty earthquakes...
 During the appearance of the bearded star, the three great princes will be made enemies.
 Struck from the sky, peace earth quaking, Po, Tiber overflowing, serpent placed upon the shore.”